zedlopez/ifm/Writing with Inform.md

 >
 > Paragraph breaks have a little vertical spacing in them, unlike mere line breaks, so the result is:
 >
+> ``` transcript
 > This is not right.
 >
 > No, something is terribly wrong.
+> ```

 More subtly, we can give Inform the option:

 > phrase: {phs_condparabreak} say "[conditional paragraph break]"
 >
 > This text substitution either produces a paragraph break, or no text at all.
-It marks a place where Inform can put a paragraph break if necessary; in effect it simulates what Inform does every time a "before" or similar rule finishes.
+It marks a place where Inform can put a paragraph break if necessary; in effect it simulates what Inform does every time a `before` or similar rule finishes.
 If there is text already printed, and text then follows on, a paragraph break is made.
 But if not, nothing is done.
 This is sometimes useful when producing a large amount of text which changes with the circumstances so that it is hard to predict in advance whether a paragraph break is needed or not.

 Really finicky authors might possibly want to know this: